-The College strives to ensure all learners have access to College courses, evidenced by our target of increasing the proportion of activity delivered to learners from the 10% most deprived postcodes by over 1% to 12% over the three year period, which represents a higher percentage than the 7% of the whole Forth Valley population who reside within the 10% most deprived postcodes.
-Our success rates for students from both the 10% most deprived postcodes, and also from the 20% most deprived postcodes were also the highest in the college sector for Session 2017-18.
+The College strives to ensure all learners have access to College courses, evidenced by our target of maintaining the proportion of activity delivered to learners from the 10% most deprived postcodes at 11%, which represents a higher percentage than the 7% of the whole Forth Valley population who reside within the 10% most deprived postcodes.
+Our success rates for students from both the 10% most deprived postcodes, and also from the 20% most deprived postcodes were also the highest in the college sector for Session 2019-20.
 The College also has above sector average success for Care Experienced students as well as students aged under 18 and aged 18-20.

-The College has systematically developed Performance Indicator reports to enable all teaching teams to analyse enrolment, retention and success by all protected characteristics, and there is a requirement to report and provide analysis of any under-representation from protected characteristic groups through team self-evaluation reports.
+The College has systematically developed Performance Indicator reports to enable all teaching teams to analyse enrolment, retention and success by all protected characteristics, and there is a requirement to report and provide analysis of any under-representation from protected characteristic groups through team self-evaluation report